niemasd/Rosing-Knight-Moshiri-Demo-2022/README.md

 ## Input Files
 * "dataset3" (`180404_A00169_0085_AH7CV2DMXX` and `180713_A00169_0105_AH5CCJDSXX`)
+  * These came from the Knight lab, so hopefully they can identify the details about them
 * "wol" (Web of Life reference database; not sure what version?)

 ## Plugin 1: Host Filtering